 [Post Note 2016]: Baked this cake again, but I did not layer the cake for chocolate filling in between (Step 7).
 Served it whole with chocolate glazing and strawberry roses on top.
 The chilled cake appeared a little denser than usual, but it all went well again with nice softness in its consistency just after 20s of reheating in microwave.
 So, no worries of refrigeration for easy storage.
 Voilà :)

 Hello!
-My name is PatriCa.
+My name is PatriCa(雪冰).
 I love food.
 Cooking is my passion, and it's all about sharing.
 I want my loved ones to enjoy healthy home-cooked meals.
 So, that includes you!
-If you wish to know more about me, I invite you to join me at My Wok Life FaceBook.
-Or, leave me comments, PM or email at firstname.lastname@example.org.
+Come join me on My Wok Life FaceBook, Instagram & Twitter.
+Feel free to comment, PM or email me at email@example.com.

 It’s about every food I’ve cooked with heart and loves